Momentum mapping format

-Momentum mapping format is a key technique in the Material Point Method (MPM) for transferring physical quantities such as momentum, mass, and stress between a material point and a background grid.
+Momentum mapping format is a key technique in the material point method (MPM) for transferring physical quantities such as momentum, mass, and stress between a material point and a background grid.

-The Material Point Method (MPM) is a numerical technique using a mixed Eulerian-Lagrangian description.
-It discretises the computational domain with material points and employs a background grid to solve the momentum equations.
+The material point method is a numerical technique using a mixed Eulerian-Lagrangian description.
+It discretizes the computational domain with material points and employs a background grid to solve the momentum equations.
 Proposed by Sulsky et al. in 1994.

 MPM has since been expanded to various fields such as computational solid dynamics.
-Currently, MPM features several momentum mapping schemes, with the four main ones being PIC (Particle-in-cell), FLIP (Fluid-Implicit Particle), hybrid format, and APIC (Affine Particle-in-Cell).
+Currently, MPM features several momentum mapping schemes, with the four main ones being PIC (particle-in-cell), FLIP (fluid-implicit particle), hybrid format, and APIC (affine particle-in-cell).
 Understanding these schemes in-depth is crucial for the further development of MPM.